janssenr/MyParcelApi.Net/README.md

 ```

 ## GetSubscription
 Use this function to fetch webhook subscriptions.
+You can specify multiple subscription ids.

 ```
 var susbcriptions = await client.GetSubscription(new[] { 1 });